Our Go-To Resistance Band Workout Is A Full-Body Blast

 No matter what your current level of fitness is, resistance band workouts are an effective way to add strength exercises to your routine – something everyone should be doing at least twice a week.
 The best resistance bands are cheap and easy to store, making them a piece of kit worth picking up.

-There's a variety of resistance band workouts you can try out.
-Heavy bands can be used for slow strength sessions or to help you warm up before lifting free weights, while bands with less resistance are great for increasing the challenge of high-paced HIIT workouts.
+There are a variety of ways to use resistance bands.
+Heavy bands can be used for slow strength sessions or to help you warm up before lifting free weights, while bands with less resistance are great for increasing the challenge of high-paced HIIT workouts

-The resistance band workout below was created by Let’s Bands master trainer Ben Fildes and it’s a full-body session that takes just 15 minutes.
+The full-body resistance band workout below was created by Let’s Bands master trainer Ben Fildes and it takes just 15 minutes.
 If you’re not tight for time, you can carry on for another couple of rounds of the exercises to gain even more benefits.

 The Resistance Bands You’ll Need For This Workout